Miepee/AM2R-Technical-Wiki/content/samus values/damage.md

 | -------- | ---------- | --------------------- | ----- |
 | Power	   | 5.0  	    | 5		 	            | 6.4	|

-Every other beam is then applied on top, except for speed, in this order:
+Every other beam then applies attributes on top, except for speed, in this order:
 TODO: double check charge cooldown

 | Name     | Damage (Multiplier to base) | Cooldown (in adition to base)  | Speed |